Wow! Wow! Wubbzy!: Wubb Idol: Plot

 Similar to Wubbzy's Big Movie!, the special is an anthology consisting of four episodes from the series: "Wubb Girlz Rule", "Wuzzleburg Idol", "Wubbzy's Big Makeover", and "The Big Wuzzlewood Concert".

 In "Wubb Girlz Rule", the Wubb Girlz, consisting of Shine, Shimmer and Sparkle, are the most popular singing group of all time, and everyone in Wuzzleburg loves them.
 When it is announced that the Wubb Girlz are visiting Wuzzleburg, the townspeople plan a special welcome for them.
-However, when they go to the airport to see them, assuming that they're flying to Wuzzleburg, they aren't there.
-Meanwhile, Wubbzy, who is unaware of who the girls are or their visit, arrives at the train station to see them in action, and it turns that the girls have arrived by train instead of plane, confused that most of the residents aren't there to greet them.
-Wubbzy thinks they've moved to Wuzzleburg, so he meets up with them and gives them a tour of the town.
+However, when they go to the airport to see them, assuming that they are flying to Wuzzleburg, they are not there.
+Meanwhile, Wubbzy, who is unaware of who the girls are or their visit, arrives at the train station to see them in action, and it turns that the girls have arrived by train instead of plane, confused that most of the residents are not there to greet them.
+Wubbzy thinks they have moved to Wuzzleburg, so he meets up with them and gives them a tour of the town.
 Back at the airport, the townspeople learn from a nearby information booth that the girls are arriving by train, and they end up tailing Wubbzy and the girls all day.
 That night, they finally find them at the Wubb Club, where the Wubb Girlz announce that they will host a Wuzzleburg Idol talent show, the winner of which will travel with them back to Wuzzlewood to perform with the girls in their next concert (finally clicking to Wubbzy who they exactly are).
-Though Walden laments that the welcome didn't go as planned, the girls tell everyone that Wubbzy is a great tour guide and they love Wuzzleburg.
+Though Walden laments that the welcome did not go as planned, the girls tell everyone that Wubbzy is a great tour guide and they love Wuzzleburg.
 They all head inside the clubhouse for a party, in celebration of the girls' arrival.

-"Wuzzleburg Idol" takes place on the day of the talent show, where Wubbzy tries to follow the advice of his friends to imitate the Wubb Girlz, but finds that he can't do anything like them, leaving him saddened.
+"Wuzzleburg Idol" takes place on the day of the talent show, where Wubbzy tries to follow the advice of his friends to imitate the Wubb Girlz, but finds that he cannot do anything like them, leaving him saddened.
 The girls find a despondent Wubbzy on a park bench and give him advice to be himself and do whatever he's best-talented in.
 That night at the talent show, the Wubb Girlz are disappointed that most of the contestants are just trying to emulate them.
 They are promptly met with pleasant surprise at the sight of Wubbzy's act—showing off an original talent, having followed their advice.
 Wubbzy is declared the winner of the contest.